VAT Calculator Ireland

 What is Value Added Tax?

-Value Added Tax (VAT) is a tax payable on sales of goods or services within the Member States of the EU.
-VAT is ultimately payable by the final consumer of the good or service.
+Value Added Tax (VAT) is a consumption tax levied on goods or services within the EU Member States.
+The end consumer ultimately bears it.

 When Was This Tax introduced?